 Sun Protection in Arizona

 Arizona’s intense sunlight can cause sunburn and skin damage.
-To protect yourself, follow these tips: (See Also: Is It Safe To Visit Nicaragua?
-Unveiled)
+To protect yourself, follow these tips: (See Also: Is Thailand Safe to Visit 2025?
+A Traveler’s Guide)

 - Wear sunscreen with a high SPF.